cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 ----Notes/Descriptions----

 ---Manually editing any config files is unsupported and will have unexpected consequences--- license.ini files goes in the config directory.
+It should be in there after installation(Windows) or after invoking the application(MacOS)

 Trimming videos - Trim start must be before trim end.
 Both Start and End trim have to be defined.
 If they aren't, the video will not be processes.